-Clare Dyson was twelve when she started using ordinance survey maps to plan her rides, fantasizing about a bigger quest.
+Clare Dyson was twelve when she started using ordnance survey maps to plan her rides, fantasizing about a bigger quest.
 More than twenty years later, with a tent, a collie and an untrained Fell Pony, she set out for the mountains of the Lake District National Park.
-Finally she could make her childhood dream of horse trekking in England come true.
+Finally she could make her childhood dream of horse trekking in the Lake District come true.

 Author: Sarah Dimichino

 To drivers passing through the small town in northern England, the sight is nothing unusual: a woman on horseback trotting down the road, a collie following at her heels.
 But if they were to slow down and take a better look, they might notice that the horse—actually more of a large pony—is packed with an unusual amount of gear.
 They might see the preternatural connection between the pony and collie as they pick their way through traffic, or the look of concentration on the woman’s face as she guides her team, aware of the consequences of a sudden spook.
 And if they really stopped and got to know Clare Dyson, they’d see that this is the proudest moment of a thirty-day odyssey.

 At the edge of town, Clare breathes, settles back in her saddle and pats her horse’s neck.
 “Guys, that was amazing!”

 In May 2018, Clare Dyson completed a month-long trek through England’s Lake District National Park with a collie and a Fell Pony named Pansy.
 The pony didn’t belong to Clare, nor was she broke to ride—Clare had to do that herself, in between hours at her full-time job.
 “She never tried to get me off or anything,” Clare, 36, explains modestly when asked how she approached training a horse for the first time in her life.
 “It was just like sanding down a piece of wood.”
 Her casual attitude belies the preparation that went into a journey she’d been dreaming of since childhood.